 Planning PTO Strategically

-Time off isn’t free if you’re hourly, freelance, or part-time.
-Every day off affects your bottom line.
-Knowing your yearly hours helps you schedule vacations and personal days without accidentally cutting too far into your income.
+If you're hourly, freelance, or part-time, time off isn't free.
+Every day off affects your income.
+Knowing your yearly hours lets you plan vacations and personal days without cutting too much into your earnings.

-It also helps businesses ensure they have proper coverage during busy periods—like holidays or product launches—by understanding when and how often employees are likely to take time off.
+For businesses, understanding employee work hours helps ensure there is enough coverage during busy times like holidays or product launches.
+It's easier to plan when you know how often employees are likely to take time off.

 Work-Life Balance